|

 Carden Plain their home: what species live here, and how many

-kind of habitat -- space, vegetation, etc. -- each species prefers
+what kind of habitat -- space, vegetation, etc. -- each species

-and where that habitat is located within the IBA.
-A team of naturalists
+prefers and where that habitat is located within the IBA.
+A

 Drawing